 Separation in this format makes for a much more efficient way to achieve a higher evaporation rate of the desired product.
 The thinner the film gets, the more efficiently cannabinoids and terpenes can be evaporated and collected on a chilled condensation surface.

 WFD is often done in two passes per cycle.
 One pass removes trace components like remaining terpenes, chlorophyll and other plant materials.
-The remaining mixture would then be re-run through with minor changes in temperature and pressure in the second pass to refine desired cannabinoids like CBD or THC.
+The remaining mixture would then be re-run through with minor changes in temperature and pressure in the second pass to refine desired cannabinoids like CBD.

 Because of this, the WFD process generally creates a higher resolution, increases potency, and creates a consistent distillate for production.
 Let’s take an even closer look at how a WFD apparatus works.